redbadger/awesome-badger/_posts/2020-10-12-writing-a-browser-based-webassembly-application-in-rust.md

 features = ["serde-serialize"]
 ```

-In addition to stating our dependency on the `wasm-bindgen` crate, the above statement additionally declares the use of the optional crate feature `serde-serialize` (JSON (de)serialization functionality will be needed when transferring information to and from JavaScript)
+In addition to stating our dependency on the `wasm-bindgen` crate, the above statement additionally declares the use of the optional crate feature `serde-serialize` (JSON (de)serialization functionality will be needed when transferring information to and from JavaScript).

 Now that this basic dependency has been stated, we can start to write some Rust coding that is intended for invocation from the WebAssembly host environment.